Privacy Policy

 Where we base a decision solely on automated decision-making, you will always be entitled to have a person review the decision, so that you can contest it and explain your point of view and circumstances.

-If you consider that the processing of your personal data infringes the GDPR, you have the right to lodge a complaint with the Data Protection Authority, in particular in the Member State of your residence, place of work or place of an alleged infringement,
+Right to complain You have the right to lodge a complaint with the Data Protection Authority, in particular in the Member State of your residence, place of work or place of an alleged infringement, The Irish Data Protection Commission can be contacted at:

 21 Fitzwilliam Square South,